 An important step in preparing for a worksite change is considering the potential effect on your employees.
-Individuals respond differently to change, and even a clearly beneficial change can throw a worker temporarily off-balance -- literally as well as figuratively -- and increase the risk of accidents.
+Individuals respond differently to change, and even a clearly beneficial change may confuse employees and increase the risk of accidents.
 You will want to inform all affected employees of the change, provide training as needed, and pay attention to employee responses until everyone has adapted.

 Even something as basic as a new facility needs to be reviewed carefully to identify hazards it might pose.
-A design that seems to enhance production of your product and appears delightful to the architect may be a harmful or even fatal management decision.
+A design that seems to enhance production appears delightful to the architect may be a harmful or even fatal management decision.
 Have safety and health experts take a careful look beforehand at all the design/building plans.

 An equipment manufacturer does not know how its product will be used at your worksite.
 Therefore, you cannot rely totally on the manufacturer to have completely analyzed and prepared controls or safe procedures for the product.
 If the equipment is produced in a foreign country, it may not meet clear requirements of U.S. standards and laws.
 Therefore, involve health and safety professionals in the purchase decision and in the installation plans.

 Before introducing new materials to your production processes, research the hazards that the materials themselves present.
 Also try to determine any hazards that may appear due to the processes you plan to use with the materials.
 Some traditional materials, such as lead in paint, are dangerous to use but are replaceable with less hazardous mixtures.
 For other materials, you may not be able to find adequate substitutes.
 You may need to establish controls for the hazards these materials present.